Signal (software): Limitations

 Signal requires that the user provide a telephone number for verification, eliminating the need for user names or passwords and facilitating contact discovery (see below).
-The number does not have to be the same as on the device's SIM card; it can also be a VoIP number or a landline as long as the user can receive the verification code and have a separate device to set up the software.
-A number can only be registered on one mobile device at a time.
+The number does not have to be the same as on the device's SIM card; it can be a VoIP number or a landline as long as the user can receive the verification code and has a separate device to set up the software.
+A number can be registered on only one mobile device at a time.
 Account registration requires an iOS or Android device.

-This mandatory connection to a telephone number (a feature Signal shares with WhatsApp, KakaoTalk, and others) has been criticized as a "major issue" for privacy-conscious users who are not comfortable with giving out their private number.
+This mandatory connection to a phone number (a feature Signal shares with WhatsApp, KakaoTalk, and others) has been criticized as a "major issue" for privacy-conscious users who are not comfortable giving out their private number.
 A workaround is to use a secondary phone number.
-The ability to choose a public, changeable username instead of sharing one's phone number was a widely-requested feature.
+The ability to choose a public, changeable username instead of sharing one's phone number was a widely requested feature.
 This feature was added to the beta version of Signal in February 2024.

-Using phone numbers as identifiers may also create security risks that arise from the possibility of an attacker taking over a phone number.
+Using phone numbers as identifiers may also create security risks if an attacker takes over a phone number.
 A similar vulnerability was used to attack at least one user in August 2022, though the attack was performed via the provider of Signal's SMS services, not any user's provider.
-The threat of this attack can be mitigated by enabling Signal's Registration Lock feature, a form of two-factor authentication that requires the user to enter a PIN to register the phone number on a new device.
+The threat of this attack can be mitigated by enabling Signal's Registration Lock feature, a form of multi-factor authentication that requires the user to enter a PIN to register the phone number on a new device.